 “That was the tipping point,” said team member Lucila Masera.
 “It was evident that the future MPAs would have no real economic impact and that the fishing effort could be easily redistributed in areas with no specific protection.”

 On the ecological side, the value and diversity of the area is supported by many years of research from scientists and NGOs from the Forum for the Conservation of the Patagonian Sea.
-The two new marine protected areas will comprise the 49,000 square kilometer Yaganes Marine National Park, which lies just south of the southern tip of Argentina, and the 29,000 square kilometer Namuncurá-Burdwood Bank II Marine National Park which is an expansion of an already existing MPA and lies about 500 Kilometers south of Islas Malvinas.
+The two new marine protected areas will comprise the 49,000 square kilometer Yaganes Marine National Park, which lies just south of the southern tip of Argentina, and the 29,000 square kilometer Namuncurá-Burdwood Bank II Marine National Park which is an expansion of an already existing MPA and lies about 500 Kilometers south of Falkland Islands (Malvinas).

 The “No Blue, No Green” team intends to embed the Global Fishing Watch map into their website so that Argentinians can become more aware of the fishing activity within their waters and hold their government accountable for protecting the new MPAs.